 MTN-034 completed study follow-up on September 9, 2021.
-The interim primary results was presented at the 11th IAS Conference on HIV Science held virtually on July 18-21, 2021.
+The interim primary results were presented at the 11th IAS Conference on HIV Science held virtually on July 18-21, 2021.
 The primary results from the choice period were presented at the Conference on Retroviruses and Opportunistic Infections (CROI) held virtually on February 12-16, 2022.
-A total of ten abstracts and one paper have been published from this study.
+A total of 13 abstracts and one paper have been published from this study.
 Primary and secondary manuscripts are in development.

 Interim Primary Results